 What Types of Birthmark Removal Procedures Are There?

-There are several birthmark removal techniques that can safely and effectively remove vascular or pigmented birthmarks.
-Vascular birthmarks are a result of the clustering of blood vessels underneath the skin, while pigmented birthmarks happen when pigmented cells are over concentrated in one area.
+Several birthmark removal techniques can safely and effectively remove vascular or pigmented birthmarks.
+Vascular birthmarks are a result of the clustering of blood vessels underneath the skin, while pigmented birthmarks happen when pigmented cells are over-concentrated in one area.

 For many types of moles, the best form of treatment is to have them cut right out of the skin, using a variety of surgical techniques like shave excisions, punch excisions, and surgical excisions.
 These are typically simple surgical procedures that your doctor can perform to safely remove moles that go deeper than what can be treated with lasers or light therapies.